dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

  ### Source freshness

-Monitoring source [freshness](/docs/build/sources#snapshotting-source-data-freshness) helps users ensure that the datasets used are not stale.
-Like test failures, stale data indicate that there may be a problem with the data pipeline.
-Data teams can check load time and freshness state then diagnose and resolve pipeline issues to ensure the most up-to-date data reaches consumers.
-Data consumers may view freshness information in their integrated analytics tools to help ensure they’re drawing the right conclusions from the data.
+Monitoring [source freshness](/docs/build/sources#snapshotting-source-data-freshness) can help users make sure that they're not using stale data or information.
+Similar to test failures, stale data can indicate a problem with the data pipeline and process.
+Data teams can check load time and freshness state to identify and fix issues with the data pipeline so that consumers have the most up-to-date data.

+Data consumers can see how fresh the data is in their analytics tool using [status tiles](/docs/deploy/dashboard-status-tiles#setup), which helps them make sure they're making accurate conclusions based on the data.

-*Note: To monitor adherence with freshness SLAs, pull from a job with [source freshness](/docs/deploy/source-freshness) enabled.*
+*Note: To check whether data meets the requirements for freshness and SLAs, you can use a job that's set up to monitor [source freshness](/docs/deploy/source-freshness).*

 <Tabs>